Non Invasive

 How will I receive my results?

-The blood sample is sent to a genetics laboratory for testing and your results will be available in approximately 10 working days.
-You will receive a telephone call or email explaining the test results.
+The blood sample is sent to a genetics laboratory for testing and your results will be available within 1 week.
+You will receive an email explaining the test results.
+In the event of a high-risk result, you will receive a phone call.

 What do the results mean?